RTEMS/rtems-docs/eng/coding-conventions.rst

 Licenses
 --------

-* The RTEMS `License <https://devel.rtems.org/wiki/TBR/Website/License>`_. is the typical and preferred license.
-  * 2- and 3-clause BSD, MIT, and other OSI-approved non-copyleft licenses that permit statically linking with the code of different licenses are acceptable.
-  * GPL licensed code is NOT acceptable, neither is LGPL.
-    See `this blog post explanation <http://gedare-csphd.blogspot.com/2013/05/software-licenses-with-rtems.html>`_.
-    for more information.
-  * Advertising obligations are NOT acceptable, but restrictions are permissible.
+The RTEMS Project has strict requirements on the types of software licenses that apply to software it includes and distributes.
+Submissions will be summarily rejected that do not follow the correct license or file header requirements.

+* Refer to :ref:`LicensingRequirements` for a discussion of the acceptable licenses and the rationale.

+* Refer to :ref:`FileHeaderCopyright` for example copyright/license comment
+  blocks for various languages.

 Language and Compiler
 ---------------------